kwadzi/ror-dw-2015/guides/incident-reporter.md

 </script>
 ```

 Notice that it takes a while to get our position.
 We can disable the two fields to prevent the user from touching them.
-Just add `disabled: 'disabled'` to the relevant text fields.
+Just add `readonly: true` to the relevant text fields.

 Time to add a map.
 This time we will need JavaScript to link the fields to the marker on display.